Clark's Maps of K'useyneiskit

 The history of the early fur trade, which ended with the last Green River Rendezvous in 1840, is a rich romance that has become legendary.
 But it was a summer idyll compared with the next era of fur trapping, which drew upon high-country creatures such as mink, marten, bobcat, and bear, that could only be harvested in the dead of winter, when their fur was dense and long.
 It began in the 1850s and lasted until the early 1940s.

 Unfortunately, the story of the latter-day breed of trappers is richer than the biographies of its participants.
 In 1905, trapper Charley Powell, perhaps then in his fifties, and almost a "senior citizen" by the measurements of that day, set up camp on the flat at the confluence of Clark's Killed Colt Creek and the Brushy Fork, near the fish weirs Lewis and Clark had seen on September 13 a hundred years before.
 Sometime during that era another trapper built a cabin at the place near the Indians' fish weir a few miles farther down the Lochsa, where the Corps turned north to climb out of the Lochsa canyon.
-The cabin has long since rotted away, but its builder's last name, at least, is still on the map – Wendover.
-Bert Wendover, an Oregonian whose doctor had estimated in about 1913 that he had only five years left to live.
+The cabin has long since rotted away, but its builder's last name, at least, is still on the map—Wendover.
+Bert Wendover was an Oregonian whose doctor had estimated in about 1913 that he had only five years left to live.
 Bert decided to spend them alone beside the wild and beautiful Lochsa River, deep in the Bitterroot Mountains, living a long-cherished dream of his.
-Twenty years later he left his cabin, still strong and still in good health.2
+Twenty years later he left his cabin, stronger and in better health than ever.2

 Glade Creek and Killed Colt Camps